 That is when I discovered the amazing road humanity hat taken to figure a lot of it out.
 There was so much in my mind that aligned with what was already known about the essence of reality.
 During this search I learned about a lot of great people and experiments.

 Still there seems to be a lot of missing stuff.
 There may be another way to look at it all, and that is what I will attempt to explain here.
 Before I did this, there were some scientists I tried to contact to try to iron out the details.
 No response yet, but it’s understandable as it appears like, here is someone who suddenly popped out of nowhere.
 (Update: since creating and sharing this website, there were some responses with useful insights.)

 As I am mostly doing this alone, it’s still a very rocky road.

 Here follows the most 'compressed' but at the same time the most 'plausible' and still 'understandable' version of how to explain the Devoid hypothesis.

-(It's not the whole thing yet, because Neuralink hasn't finished the 'braincomputer interface' (or BCI).
+(It's not the whole thing yet, because Kernel and Neuralink haven't finished their 'braincomputer interface' (or BCI).
 Just kidding, I'm not waiting for a BCI, but it will be interesting when it works.)